Select Page

 For Example: In the graph on the right…

 Two nodes are connected if they regularly talk to each other, or interact in some way.
 Andre regularly interacts with Carol, but not with Ike.
-Therefore Andre and Carol are connected, but there is no link drawn between Andre and Ike.

 This network effectively shows the distinction between the three most popular individual centrality measures: Degree Centrality, Betweenness Centrality, and Closeness Centrality.